franciscovillaescusa/CAMELS/docs/source/parameters.rst

 | SB5   | *standard* 4 astrophysical parameters     |
 +-------+-------------------------------------------+

-The mean and range of variation of the 4 *standard* Ramses parameters are these:
+The meaning and range of variation of the 4 *standard* Ramses parameters are these:

 - :math:`A_{\rm SN1}`: this parameter controls the amplitude of the supernovae mechanical energy.
 It can vary from 0.1 to 10.
 Fiducial value is 1.
 - :math:`A_{\rm SN2}`: this parameter controls the amplitude of the star-formation efficiency of the Ramses multi-free-fall subgrid model.
 It can vary from 0.05 to 5.
 Fiducial value is 0.5.